harish-gunda18/URIManipulator/README.md

 foo.update_schema(scheme)
 ..etc

-Note:The methods automatically encodes the unsafe characters of the string before updating Also there is no clear defenition for a domain name.
-Hence it is impossible to fetch the domain name from the hostname.However after going through some web articles I found a nice package called PublicSuffixList which extracts domain name from hostname from a public list, but the pitfall here is that the public list is exhaustive
+Note:The methods automatically encodes the unsafe characters of the string before updating.
+Also there is no clear definition for a domain name.
+Hence it is impossible to fetch the domain name from the hostname.However after going through some web articles I found a nice package called PublicSuffixList which extracts domain name from hostname from a public list, but the pitfall is that the public list is exhaustive.